-- National Professional Organisation Website: Institute of Certified Public Accountants of Singapore
+- National professional organisation website: Institute of Singapore Chartered Accountants (formerly the Institute of Certified Public Accountants of Singapore)

 - Response to IFAC Member Body Survey on Standard Setting and Regulation

 - Participant in the Asian-Oceanian Standard-Setters Group (AOSSG)

 Financial reporting framework in Singapore

 2002-2007 Council on Corporate Disclosure and Governance (CCDG)

 In 2002, the Singapore government created the Council on Corporate Disclosure and Governance (CCDG) to replace the (then) Institute of Certified Public Accountants of Singapore as the accounting standard setter for all companies incorporated in Singapore.

 Since 2007 Accounting Standards Council (ASC)